adirlau/MyRepo/CRUDphonebook_postgres_python_vagrant_ansible/README.md

 Python app that performs updates on a postgresql table that can be customized in whatever you want, our example is a phonebook.

-Vagrant file that creates two vm's provisioned with Ansible:
+Vagrantfile that creates two vm's provisioned with Ansible:
    - database(db)
       - Ansible files:
          - db_playbook.yml